 Foyle Young Poets of the Year Award

 Open to poets aged 11-17, this competition is supported by the Foyle Foundation.
 The top fifteen winners aged 15-17 spend a week on an Arvon residency course with their judges.
 Winners in the 11-14 age range win a poet visit to their school.
-The 2013 competition will open in spring 2013.
+The 2014 competition is now open.
+Click here.

 National Poetry Competition

 Established in 1978, this is one of the world's biggest single-poem poetry competitions.
 All poems are judged anonymously by a new set of judges each year.
 First prize £5,000, second £2,000, third £1,000.
 Open to anyone over the age of 17.
-The competition is currently closed.
+The 2013 winner has been announced.
+The 2014 competition is NOW OPEN.
+Click here.

 Stanza Poetry Competition

 The SLAMbassadors championship, open to 12-18 year olds, showcases some of the best up and coming performance poets the UK has to offer.
 Winners join a master class weekend at the Poetry Society and perform live at a prestigious London venue.
-Not currently accepting entries.
+For entry details please click here.

 Corneliu M Popescu Prize for European Poetry Translation

-A biennial prize run by the Poetry Society in conjunction with The Ratiu Foundation for published collections of poetry translated from a European language into English.
+A biennial prize run by the Poetry Society for published collections of poetry translated from a European language into English.
 The prize is named after Corneliu M Popescu, a young Romanian translator killed in an earthquake in 1977.
-Details of the next prize have not yet been announced.
+The next competition will be in 2015.

 Ann Gray, who was commended in the 2010 National Poetry Competition appears alongside US poet Matthew Dickman for an evening of exciting poetry